Growing An Expat Tax Business with Alecia Caine, CPA

-This is the first post in a new interview series, Lifestyle Accountant Community Spotlight.
-We highlight the story of a Lifestyle Accountants community member, who has veered off the traditional accounting path and started a small business or profitable side-hustle in order to achieve their ideal lifestyle.
+This is a series where we highlight the story of a Lifestyle Accountant community member, who has veered off the traditional accounting path and started a small business or profitable side-hustle in order to achieve their ideal lifestyle.

 If you are an accountant with a small business or side-hustle and would like to share your story in this interview series, click here to learn more.

 Hey there!
 Could you tell us about your background and what services you provide?

 My name is Alecia Caine.
 I'm a CPA, enjoy writing, inspiring others to redefine their life and follow their passion.